 First off, let’s take a brief tour around the brain.
 It’s important to understand a bit about brain anatomy, because certain parts of the brain shut down when we are stressed in order to conserve energy for the important job of fighting or running away, and it’s the thinking part that is most affected.

 Our brains are divided into 3 parts – the so-called ‘triune brain’.
-The oldest, most basic, part is often referred to as the reptilian triune brain and stressbrain, because it’s the bit we share with the reptiles.
+The oldest, most basic, part is often referred to as the reptilian brain, because it’s the bit we share with the reptiles.
 It beats our heart, manages our body temperature and our balance, and carries out other basic functions which are essential to our successful survival.
 It also houses the RAS (Reticular Activating System) – a sort of 24/7 radar alert system – that pays attention to what’s going on in our environment without us having to be aware of it.
 The reptilian brain is very much active when we are stressed.
 Then there is the limbic or mammalian brain, a bit more sophisticated and home to the emotions.
 An important component of the limbic system is, or rather are, the amygdala: almond shaped structures which process ‘fear-inducing stimuli’, i.e threats.
 It’s the amygdala that help us learn what is threatening, so we can avoid it next time round.

 Then there is the neo-cortex – the thinking, learning part of the brain.
 This is the area where we process language, abstract thought, imagination and the like.
 Other animals (like dogs and rats) have a neo-cortex, but it is not nearly as well developed as in humans.
 This is the part that is most likely to shut down when we are stressed, because you don’t need language, or abstract thought, or imagination to run away from a large, hungry beast.
 However, you do need muscles, and muscles need well-oygenated blood to function, so that’s where the blood (and the oxygen) go.
 And this is why, when we are very stressed, we literally can’t think.